socialvibe/truex-ads-docs/bluescript-reference.md

 Note on MP3 format.
 On PlayStation, and some other platforms, MP3 is not supported.
 BlueScript engine will try to get the MP4 version (same location, same name) of the given audio instead.
 Asset Uploader in True Exchange is encoding that MP4 file automatically.
 Be sure to include a MP4 version of your audio file if you cannot use the Asset Uploader.

-#### Audio Behavior Events

-N/A

 #### Audio Behavior Actions

 ##### (1) - `playActiveAudio`

-Starts or resumes playback (for a paused file) for the active audio element.
+Starts or resumes playback (if currently paused) for the active audio element.

 ###### Parameters